Waleedmz10/Waleedmz10.github.io/_posts/2026-06-23-One-Connected-Camera-15000-Eyes.md

 > ## TL;DR
 >
 > - I tested an internet-connected camera.
-From the its app and network, I found no vulnerabilities.
+From its app and network, I found no vulnerabilities.
 > - So I opened it up and worked on the hardware parts.
 I pulled the memory chip off the board and copied everything on it.
 > - Inside that copy I found the bootloader (the first code that runs) was locked with a password — but the password was written right into the code, the same on every device.
 > - That password let me unlock the device and, with a small trick on a writable part of the memory, change the admin password and get full control (root).